Making Tax Digital

 The MTD journey

-Making Tax Digital covers VAT and, in the future, will extend to income tax self-assessment and corporation tax.
+Making Tax Digital covers VAT and, from April 2026, will extend to income tax self-assessment.
 Here’s a timeline of the government’s implementation plan:

 MTD for VAT

 MTD for VAT is the first phase of Making Tax Digital.
-From 1 April 2022 all businesses registered for VAT have been required to keep digital records, and to submit their VAT returns to HMRC using MTD compatible software – such as Toolkit.
+From 1 April 2022 all businesses registered for VAT were required to keep digital records, and to submit their VAT returns to HMRC using MTD compatible software.

-Any business newly-registered for VAT is also automatically enrolled for MTD.
-You don’t need to register for VAT unless your business’s annual turnover is above £85,000 per year, but you can voluntarily register if your turnover is under this threshold.
+Any business newly-registered for VAT is automatically enrolled for MTD.
+You don’t need to register for VAT unless your business’s annual turnover is above £90,000 per year, but you can voluntarily register if your turnover is under this threshold.

 Read our guide to learn more on VAT and how to register.